-Picture books are great to introduce your toddlers or kids to reading and stories that will stay with them throughout life.
+Books are great to introduce your toddlers or kids to reading and stories that will stay with them throughout life.
 Even if there are no or few words, the story that the reader tells increases vocabulary and imagination.
 That’s why we offer you a list of some of the best picture books to learn Spanish!

 If the picture books are narrated in a different language it becomes a great motivation for children to continue learning it!